 There is a variety of video and audio production software available through the university's Adobe Creative Cloud service, such as Premier Pro and Audition.

 For support and instruction on video and audio production software, contact the sandbox creatorspace in McWherter Library.

 In most cases, you will probably license your OER using a Creative Commons license.
 Creative Commons has an online license assistant that will walk you through a few quick questions to help you identify the best license to use.

 When you create remixed works built on multiple existing works with different open licenses, you have to juggle the requirements of those licenses, especially if they are not the same.
 While there have been some updates to Creative Commons licensing since its release, the video below is a great introduction to some of the issues that can come up when you create OER that remix and combine materials with different licensing and how to address them.

-Some OER creation tools, such as Pressbooks or OER Commons Open Author, will host your OER online after you create it.
-For everything else, there is Digital Commons.
-Digital Commons is the shared repository of scholarship and publications at the University of Memphis, and its OER Collection can host a wide variety of OER file types and link out to resources hosted elsewhere.
+Digital Commons is the shared repository of scholarship and publications at the University of Memphis.
+The OER Collection collects the OER creted, revised, or remixed by University of Memphis faculty, staff, and students.
+It can host a wide variety of OER file types and can link out to resources hosted elsewhere, such as Pressbooks.

 Shared OER repositories are a great place to host and improve the discoverability of your OER.